Hypernatremia refers to sodium levels in the blood being too high. Common causes include inadequate fluid intake, or fluid loss.

-Keep reading for more information on the causes, symptoms, and treatment of hypernatremia.
+Keep reading for more information about the causes, symptoms, and treatments of hypernatremia.

-Two common causes of hypernatremia are insufficient fluid intake and too much water loss.
-In rare cases, consuming too much sodium can cause hypernatremia to occur.
+Two common causes of hypernatremia are not enough fluid intake and too much water loss.
+In rare cases, consuming too much sodium can cause hypernatremia.

-The adrenal gland produces a hormone called aldosterone.
+The adrenal glands produce a hormone called aldosterone.
 This hormone and the kidneys work together to maintain the balance of sodium in the blood.

-Several conditions can cause hypernatremia or increase its likelihood.
-These include:
+Several health factors can cause hypernatremia or increase its likelihood.
+These

 - kidney disease